No Classroom Required — Save Time, Money, and Gas!

 Begin your Texas real estate career by viewing the educational requirements under Sales Agent Qualifying Courses.
 Once you have reviewed the requirements, be sure to register by selecting the appropriate course(s).

-If you are already licensed and are interested in obtaining a Texas real estate broker license, simply review the educational requirements below under: “Texas Broker Qualifying Courses” and then select the course(s) you would like to complete.
+If you are currently licensed and interested in obtaining a Texas real estate broker license, then simply review the educational requirements under Broker Qualifying Courses and select the course(s) you would like to complete.

-SALES AGENT QUALIFYING COURSES: As of September 1, 2012, an applicant must have completed a minimum of 180 hours, consisting of: Principles of Real Estate, Law of Agency, Law of Contracts, Promulgated Contracts Forms, and Real Estate Finance to be eligible to take the Texas Real Estate Salesperson Licensing Exam.
+As of September 1, 2012, an applicant must have completed a minimum of 180 hours, consisting of: Principles of Real Estate, Law of Agency, Law of Contracts, Promulgated Contracts Forms, and Real Estate Finance to be eligible to take the Texas Real Estate Salesperson Licensing Exam.

-If you meet the above requirements, you then need to obtain a total of 900 hours, including 270 hours in CORE courses.
-The additional 630 hours may be CORE or RELATED courses.
-A 30 hour Brokerage course must also be completed as part of the 270 CORE hours.
-A Bachelor’s degree or higher from an accredited college or university satisfies ALL of the “related” education requirements for a brokers license.
+If you meet the above requirements, then you need to obtain a total of 900 hours, including 270 hours in CORE courses.
+The additional 630 hours may be CORE or related courses.
+A 30-hour Brokerage course must also be completed as part of the 270 CORE hours.
+A Bachelor’s degree or higher from an accredited college or university satisfies all of the related education requirements for a brokers license.

 All courses are approved by the Texas Real Estate Commission (TREC).
 Provider #701040, #10079

 Our qualified and professional staff is available to assist you in selecting a Texas real estate sales agent/broker pre-licensing, SAE or CE course, as well as answer any questions.